orill/orill/docs/techfeatures.rst

 DIAG
 ^^^^

-The DIAG method use the diagonalization of the evolution matrix in **C** field, which is somehow equivalent to the Bateman+TTA method.
+The DIAG method uses diagonalization of the evolution matrix, which is somehow equivalent to the Bateman/TTA method.
 If diagonalization is possible, each eigenvalue is the decay constant of the corresponding eigenvector.
 Then, computing nuclides at numerous time steps is very easy.
 Pure decay matrix are often diagonalizable.
-Unfortunately, burn-up matrix with too much loops in transmutation chains are not.
+Unfortunately, burn-up matrix with loops in transmutation chains are not.
 If diagonalization is impossible, the DIAG method will fail.

 Inside ORILL engine